 Seasonal/local bundles – café could offer a locally sourced fry-up or a seasonal lunch option, a farm shop could offer a local/seasonal hampers, or a B&B could offer a local brekky

 Host a presentation, social, or film – host a chat, panel, presentation, networking event, or film showing around the themes of supporting local/seasonal producers

-Remember that you may already have activities or promotions about local food that coincide with the campaign, if so, no need to reinvent the wheel - just promote it under the #ForthValleyFoodFest banner!
+Remember that you may already have activities or promotions about local food that coincide with the campaign, if so, no need to reinvent the wheel - just shout about your local food love under the #ForthValleyFoodFest banner!

 Thanks and see you in October!